syncopatedstudios/synconix/README.md

 Let's say all the things necessary to make this work are in place*, and yer itchin'.
 Ask yourself: "Where have I been putting my hands lately?"

-For convience, this has been intentially designed in a convoluted fashion to exercise configuration concepts in audio production environment.
-This whole thing could probably be refactored down to a single role with a few tasks grouped together.
+For convience, this has been intentially designed in a convoluted fashion to exercise configuration concepts for an audio production environment.
+This whole thing could probably be refactored to a single role depending on the level of detailed control desired.

 # Wiki stuff

 Now...take your pants off then open [group_vars/all.yml](group_vars/all.yml)

-Change these values to reflect your Linux lifestyle.
+Change these values to reflect how you see yourself.

 ```yaml
 user: